 Members of the wait staff are primarily responsible for all services in the dining room: setting up before meals, cleaning up after meals and serving and clearing food.
 Wait staffers also help the kitchen staff in preparing items for the buffet.
 Typical shifts are 4 hours long beginning 1 hour before the meal.
 Breakfast, lunch and dinner shifts are distributed as evenly as possible to all wait staffers.
 Other responsibilities include ferry duty and an occasional Kitchen Assistant shift (see below).

 Working in the office requires organizational and communications skills plus, basic computer knowledge.
 Duties include confirming reservations by phone, providing meal counts and special requests for the chef team, greeting guests and preparing weekly guest information packets.
-The office person works closely with the managers providing information as it is collected.
+The office person works closely with the manager providing information as it is collected.
 Shifts in the office vary throughout the week, requiring about thirty hours per week, while other duties will fill the rest of the time throughout the week.

 The Children's Activity Person is responsible for the two children's activity hours Monday through Friday, (9-10 am for ages 2-4 and 10-11 for ages 5 and above) and assists and coordinates the evening activities with the Tennis Person.
 The Children's Activity Person should have a familiarity with craft projects and be able to organize activities to engage children for the time provided.
 A positive, friendly and outgoing demeanor is essential to have success in the position.
 Other commitments on the staff will include wait shifts and ferry duties.

-The Island Person facilitates operations of the island and in general, should be handy.
+The Island Person facilitates operations of the island and in general, should be "handy".
 Along with providing help for maintenance calls at guest cottages, daily responsibilities include gassing up boats and equipment, removing trash from the island, stocking the firewood bin and making a fire each morning in the main lodge.
 On Saturdays, the Island Person assists arriving and departing guests by transporting the luggage by boat to and from the cottages.
 Throughout the week the Island Person accepts all deliveries and is responsible for the two food deliveries and any odd tasks that could arise.
 Occasional heavy lifting, a helpful disposition, and a can do attitude are essential.
 License and transportation are preferred and mechanical and/or carpentry skills are a plus.
 Occasionally, the Island Person may be asked to drive to Waterville or Augusta for errands.

 The tennis person must be a proficient tennis player with ability to give lessons to children and hit with adults.
 Along with maintaining the three Har-Tru courts daily, the tennis person must also organize a weekly round-robin tournament, offer a childrens clinic and be available for play upon request.
 The tennis person also attends and helps organize the evening activity.
 While most duties will pertain to the tennis program, a few wait shifts, kitchen duties or ferry shifts may be assigned throughout the week as well.